gsidh761/packman/README.md

 1. Download Packman from Github
 2. Run `./packman install [package_name]`
-3. Run `./packman global` to run the packages from anywhere (Optional)
+3. Run `./packman global` to run any installed packages from anywhere (Optional)

 **Run Packages:**
 1. Run the package like any other commands (e.g. ls, cd) - First you will need to run global.sh